we-ready/notebook/English/junior.2.md

 It is evening.
 An old cock is sitting in a tall tree.
 A fox comes to the tree and looks up at the cock.

-"Hello, Mr Cock.
+"Hello, Mr. Cock.
 I have some good news for you", says the fox.
 "Oh?" says the cock.
 "What is it?"
 "All the animals are good friends now.
 Let's be friends, too.
 Please come down and play with me".